GoogleCloudPlatform/professional-services/tools/k8s-secret-syncer/README.md

 ./create.sh
 ```
 This script uses `gcloud` and `kubectl` to build/push the container image for *secret-syncer*
-and create a Deployment `secret-syncer` to the namespace `secrets` in the currently active k8s cluster,
+and create a Deployment `secret-syncer`, along with necessary RBAC resources, to the
-along with necessary RBAC resources.
+namespace `secrets` in the currently active k8s cluster.

 ** Note that this script has only been tested on MacOS, and may need some tweaking to support
 other environments.